- Obamacare – aka the Patient Protection and Affordable Care Act (or Affordable Care Act) – was signed into law by President Barack Obama in 2010.

 Effective rate review

-Before the Affordable Care Act was implemented, some states tried to ensure that premiums were actuarially justified, but others did very little – and residents in some states were getting fleeced by some insurers.
+Before the Affordable Care Act was implemented, some states tried to ensure that premiums on state-regulated health plans were actuarially justified, but others did very little – and residents in some states were getting fleeced by some insurers.
 Obamacare implemented a system that requires an actuarial review of any proposed rate increase of 10 percent or more (this threshold has since increased to 15 percent), and details are published so consumers can see them.

 Caps on out-of-pocket costs.

 Under Obamacare, health plans have to cap enrollees’ out-of-pocket exposure for in-network care at a level that’s set each year by the federal government.
 (Plans can have out-of-pocket caps that are lower than the federally determined amount, but not higher.)
 Prior to the ACA, individual-market plans sometimes had out-of-pocket limits of $20,000 or more, or no limits at all.